- Report Lost/Stolen Money

 The Federal Trade Commission (FTC) helps to protect the community from fraud by investigating all matters of scams, fraudulent activity, and bad business practices in the U.S. When you report fraud, the FTC will share this information with more than 3,000 law enforcement officers in an attempt to help stop the scammers.

 You can also report the theft to your local authorities which is especially useful if you handed money over to a scammer in person, for example, in a Craigslist transaction.
+Your local police can help catch the scammer and press charges and also get you a police report, which you will need if you want to place an extended fraud alert on your credit report.

 Report Scams to the Website or Company